josecamachop/FCParser/README.md

 # FCParser

+Parser for data streams composed of variate (structured and unstructured) sources.

+Contact persons: José Camacho Páez (josecamacho@ugr.es)
+		José Manuel García Jiménez (jgarciag@ugr.es)

+Last modification of this document: 14/Mar/18

 ## Presentation

 The FaaC parser library allows a comfortable, general and highly configurable parsing of network data originating from different sources.
-It has been designed to transform large amounts of heterogeneus network data into a single matrix of data observations suitable for multivariate analysis, without losing relevant information in the process.
+It has been designed to transform large amounts of heterogeneus network data into a single time-resolved stream of data suitable for the analysis with multivariate techniques and machine learning, hopefully without losing relevant information in the process.

-The parsing process performs mainly 3 actions over the data:
+The parsing process is based on five steps:

-1. CONVERT variables into observatios of features to facilitate the further analysis.
-In this case, features work as a counter (FaaC, feature as a couter).
-2. AGGREGATE observations according to specific criteria.
+1. SAMPLING the sources of data in user defined time intervals.
+2. TRANSFORM the raw data into structured records with a number of variables.
+3. AGGREGATE records according to specific criteria, defined by one or multiple aggre- gation keys.If no key is specified, we aggregate all records per sampling interval and data source.
+4. TRANSFORM aggregated record into observations, following the Feature as a Counter approach, so that variables are tranformed into features defined as counters.
-3. FUSE observations from different datasources.
+5. FUSE observations from different datasources.

 To reach these goals, the analyst must provide expert knowledge on the data she wants to analyze.
-The analyst must decide which datasources include, which information is relevant, which criteria use for the aggregation and define the output features.
-To this end, FaaC parser library is highly configurable.
-All this setup is easily configurable through configuration files in YAML format.
-These files can be found in the 'config' folder.
-The format of the config files is explained in the beggining of each file.
+The analyst must decide: which datasources to include and the sampling rate, which information is relevant to be stored as variables, which criteria should be used for the aggregation, what counters (features) should be defined.
+To this end, the FaaC parser library is highly configurable through configuration files in YAML format.
+Tem- plates for these files can be found in the 'config' folder.

 ## Getting Started

+We recommend adding the fcparser and deparser folders to the path.
+Please, have a look at the installation notes in the INSTALL file.

 ### Parsing

 1.- Configuration.
-First step is generate configuration.yaml according to datasources and split setting.
+First step is to build a configuration.yaml specifying the datasources and split setting.
+If split parameters are not determined, the data won't be sampled.
 See /config/configuration.yaml for more info.
-There are example configuration files in Example directory.

-2.- Split data (otpional).
-Usually, sampling the input data is required.
-The sampling configuration and datasources are defined in configuration.yaml.
+You can find a sampling configuration filts in folder Example.
-If split parameters are not determined, the data won't be sampled.

-3.- Parse data.
+2.- Parse data.
 Extract observations from data.

 In the example, data is sampled every 60s.
 Example usage:

-	$ python fcparser/fcparser.py Example/config/configuration.yaml
+	$ python <INSTALL_DIR>/fcparser/fcparser.py Example/config/configuration.yaml

 ### Deparsing

 1.- Configuration.
-The deparsing program use the same configuration file used in parsing process, see /config/configuration.yaml for more info.
+The deparsing program uses the same configuration file used in the parsing process, see /config/configuration.yaml for more info.

 2.- Deparsing.
-Extract the logs related to anomalies.
+Extracts the logs related to anomalies.
 It takes as input features and timestamps.
-See Example to see format of the file.
+See Example/deparsing_input to see the format of the input file.

-	$ python deparser/deparser.py Example/config/configuration.yaml Example/deparsing_input
+	$ python <INSTALL_DIR>/deparser/deparser.py Example/config/configuration.yaml Example/deparsing_input

-## Installation

-#### Dependencies

-The *faaclib* library requires some extra python libraries to work properly.
-They are:

-- IPy - Python module for handling IPv4 and IPv6 addresses and networks
-- PyYAML - YAML analyzer for Python

-#### How to install

-Running the following command installs both, the corresponding FCParser modules and the previous mentioned dependencies.

-	$ python setup.py install

 ## Summary

 The present repository is organized as follows:

+- INSTALL                 Intallation notes.
 - fcparser/ 		          Python Module with all of the lib classes and main script to parser process.
-- deparser/               Python script for deparsing process.
+- deparser/               Python script for the deparsing process.
-- config/                 Empty configuration files.
+- config/                 Templates of configuration files.
 - Example/		          Data and configuration for an example example.
 	- Examples_data       Structured and unstructured data to test the tool.
 	- config 			  Configuration files adapted to the provided data.